September 8, 2019

 By Pat Hall, Elite’s Military & Commercial Aerospace EMC Team Leader

-On October 15th, Elite is hosting the our annual IEEE EMC Society Oktoberfest chapter meeting with the presentation topic on radio frequency (RF) shielding.
-RF shielding seems pretty straight forward - you apply metal, foil, or a coating around a product to control the RF environment and “bang,” EMC problems solved!
+On October 15th, Elite is hosting our annual IEEE EMC Society Oktoberfest chapter meeting with the presentation topic on radio frequency (RF) shielding.
+RF shielding seems pretty straightforward – you apply to metal, foil, or a coating around a product to control the RF environment, and “bang,” EMC problems are solved!
 However without a good understanding of how shields work, applying them successfully to mitigate EMI problems can be a frustrating challenge.

 Tri-axial Fixture Method 100MHz to 1GHz

 In essence with the tri-axial method, we create a smaller diameter coaxial cable within a larger diameter coaxial cable.
 The smaller inner coaxial cable itself is a single conductor centered with dielectric spacers within a length of brass tubing.
 The single inner conductor terminates within the brass tube to a 50-ohm resistor with the other side of the resistor connected to the inside surface of the brass tube, which in turn becomes the RF return path.

 The brass tube has a cutout section where connector adapters are soldered to mount the connector under test.
 The adapters are specially made for each connector type and size.
 It’s within the inner diameter of the brass tube (and connectors) that we apply an RF signal.
 Any RF that escapes the assembly is collected within the space of the larger coaxial assembly and measured by a receiver at the opposite end of the tri-axial fixture.
 The outer surface of the inner coaxial assembly now becomes the center coaxial pin of the larger coaxial assembly and the input conductor to the measurement receiver.